thoschuller/ec-ariel/docs/source/extra_info.md

 -->
 # Evolutionary Computing Course Documentation

-This section contains information more directed torwards the use of ARIEL for the Evolutionary Computing course.
+This section contains information more directed towards the use of ARIEL for the Evolutionary Computing course.
 Here you can find installation information, basic functions needed for the assignments, and tips on how some things are done using ARIEL.

 ## Run the example files
 After following the normal ARIEL installation guide you can come here for the following steps.
 We highly recommend you use a virtual environment alongside uv, this will help significantly with requirement conflicts.